decentraland/old-documentation/_posts/documentation/building-scenes/2018-01-03-create-scene.md

 ## package.json

-This file is used to give information to npm that allows it to identify the project as well as handle the project's dependencies.
+This file is used to give information to NPM that allows it to identify the project as well as handle the project's dependencies.
 Decentraland scenes need two packages:

 * `metaverse-api`, which allows the scene to communicate with the world engine
 * `typescript`, to compile the file scene.tsx to javascript